+Publication date: December 2019

+Duration: 2019-2023

+Number of pages: 40

+Signed by: Crown only

+This GDS replaces: Not applicable

 Jointly held with: MoH, MSD, OT and TPK

-Not applicable Transferred from: Not found Strategy map: Not applicable Legislation:
+Transferred from: Not applicable

+Strategy map: Not found

+Legislation: Not applicable

-Opportunities 2021 Scoring & Threats Rank: Capabilities Alignment 12 71= out of 221 GDSs & Resources & Authority 4 out of the 10 GDSs in the Ministry of Education 5 out of the 14 GDSs in the Education and Workforce Implementation Vision & Benefits & Accountability (Purpose)
+Opportunities & Threats 16 Capabilities Alignment 12 & Resources & Authority Implementation Vision & Benefits & Accountability (Purpose) Approach &

-Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
+10003 (011105) Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
 3 4 1.2 Does it identify potential threats going forward?
 3.5 4 1.3 Does it contain a clear statement describing the problem that the strategy is trying to solve?
 5 8 2: Capabilities and Resources 2.1 Does it identify current and future capabilities?
 3 4 2.2 Does it identify what capabilities it does not have and needs to acquire or work around?
 1 4 2.3 Does it identify current and future resources?
 1.5 4 2.4 Does it identify what resources it does not have and needs to acquire or work around?
 1 4 3: Vision and Benefits (Purpose) 3.1 Does it provide a clear aspirational statement as to what success would look like?
 5 8 3.2 Does it identify who the beneficiaries are and how they will benefit?
 3.5 4 3.3 Does it describe how success will be measured and over what time frame?
 2 4 4: Approach and Focus (Strategy) 4.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
 3.5 4 4.2 Does it identify a range of strategic options to solve the problem?
 2.5 4 4.3 Does it clearly describe the chosen approach, outlining what it will and will not do?
 2 4 4.4 Does it highlight the risks, costs and benefits of the chosen pathway/approach?
 0.5 4 5: Implementation and Accountability 5.1 Does it identify who is responsible for implementing the GDS?
 4 4 5.2 Does it identify who will report on its progress?
 2 4 5.3 Does it explain how progress will be reported and over what time frames?
 3 4 5.4 Does it discuss whether the GDS will undergo a review while it is active or once it is completed?
 0 4 6: Alignment and Authority 6.1 Does it discuss predecessors to the strategy and identify any lessons learnt from these?
 2.5 4 6.2 Does it align with its department's SOI?
 0 6 6.3 Does it align with its department's annual report?
-0 6 Tota al 48.5 96
+0 6 Total 48.5 96